May 5, 2026

 What to include in the BOM:

-• Fabrics - Main fabric, lining, or other secondary fabrics
+Fabrics – Main fabric, lining, or different fabrics used in the garment

-A clear BOM makes it possible to request an accurate price quote from factories.
+A clear BOM makes it possible to request an accurate price quote from factories and supports the creation of a reliable garment cost sheet.
 It also prevents delays when sourcing materials from multiple suppliers.

 Garment Measurement Specs

 The measurement spec sheet defines the fit of the garment.
-It uses a base size and lists all points of measure (POMs) with tolerances so every sample can be checked consistently during fittings.
+It uses a base size and lists all points of measure (POMs) with tolerances, giving teams a clear reference point so every sample can be checked consistently during fittings.

-Add notes on how to measure, include tolerances (for example, ±0.5 cm), and provide space for recording sample measurements to compare against intended numbers.
+Add notes on how to measure, include tolerances (e.g., ±0.5 cm), and provide space to record sample measurements for comparison with intended values.

 Common POMs include: